CSB Printer Setup

 CSB is implementing a new document management system called CampusPrint, which is centrally managed by VUIT.
 The CampusPrint Canon iR-ADV C5535i has replaced the Canon iR4035 in room 5140.
 Other existing printers that use the CSB CUPS printing system are not affected.
 To access CampusPrint from MacOS and Windows systems, a new printer driver must be installed.
 For Linux workstations, the CampusPrint printer is already installed and configured in the CSB CUPS printer system.

 - Pay-per-use pricing model.
 Each user is associated with a COA/POET charge number.
-Karen will set everyone up with the correct charge numbers.
+Contact Karen Davis to set up the charge numbers.